 Plastic surgery is a very broad subject and EBOPRAS does not recommend a specific book or books for study.
-The EBOPRAS syllabus is available on the website (www.ebopras.eu), and questions in the exam may be based on any part of that syllabus.
+The European Training Requirements can be found on this website, and questions in the exam may be based on any part of that syllabus.

 Preparation for exam